[Note: This study has now been published in

 thirty heatstroke deaths of children in

-vehicles; twenty-five confirmed as heatstroke and five are still pending official
+vehicles; twenty-seven confirmed as heatstroke and three are still pending official

 findings by the medical examiner.
 In the previous year, 2013, there were at least forty-four deaths of children in

 vehicles; thirty-nine which has been confirmed as heatstroke and five which, based

 upon the known circumstances, are most likely heatstroke (2013

 In 2012 there were 34 deaths of children due to